 João continues, “We also receive high quality technical support from our local channel partner Cadflow.
 We work with Cadflow for training in specific areas of Solid Edge for our designers.
 We also participate in their webinars on specific Solid Edge capabilities – for example on the design of structural steel frame elements.”

 In the future, ADIRA plans to investigate additional capabilities of Solid Edge.
 These include generative design, technical publications, electrical circuit design, and improved data management capabilities.
-ADIRA uses Siemens SIMATIC Controllers for its machines.
+ADIRA uses Siemens SINUMERIK CNC controllers for its machines.
 Closer integration of the mechanical, electrical and software aspects of their designs is another area where ADIRA sees interesting possibilities for future collaboration with Siemens.